Download Yom Kippur War Worksheets

 Key Facts & Summary

-- In Israel, the sudden war had caused strong political controversies that culminated in the resignation of Prime Minister Golda Meir, the Defense Minister Moshe Dayan, and Chief of Staff David Elazar.
+- In Israel, the sudden war caused strong political controversies that culminated in the resignation of Prime Minister Golda Meir, the Defense Minister Moshe Dayan, and Chief of Staff David Elazar.

 In South Sinai, the Israelis had attacked the communication points between the two Arab armies and had, in turn, entered the Egyptian territory after passing the Suez Canal (which served as a frontier before October 6).
 At the time of the ceasefire, although they still possessed a strong missile system, the Egyptian army was cut off from any supply line and did not have contact with the other Arab countries.